geniusworks/advent-of-code/README.md

 ## Solutions

-This repository contains my solutions to each day's challenge, written in PHP.
-Each solution is contained in a separate file or directory, labeled by day number (e.g. `01`, `02`, etc.).
+This repository contains my solutions various challenge.
+Each solution is contained in a separate directory by year and challenge day number (e.g. `2024/01/`, `2024/02/`, etc.).

 ## Running the Solutions